 Rebranding often comes with a new theme or design, so we’ll also check your ads and make sure everything works with your awesome new look!
 We have some suggestions for design and theme changes which we recommend checking out here.

 More often than not, URL changes can be damaging overall, so we wanted to give you a little more background on how domain changes relate to advertising so you can make the best decisions for your business.
-You work super hard on your site and it’s our goal to help you make the most money possible — both now and in the long run!
+You work super hard on your site and it’s our goal to help you make the most money possible — now and in the long run!